panoply/spx/docs/src/views/docs/components/hooks.md

 > Hooks in SPX are executed outside the event loop to prevent any potential blocking or performance degradation from expensive operations.
 This design allows hooks to be resolved concurrently, ensuring that they do not hinder performance.

+---

 # Order of Execution

 The order in which component hooks execute depends on whether it's the first time a component is encountered or if it's a subsequent visit.
-Initially, when a component instance is created and added to the DOM, the `{js} connect()` hook is executed before `{js} onmount()`, ensuring setup logic runs once.
-However, on subsequent visits to a component with an existing instance, the connect hook will not trigger; instead, `{js} onmount()` executes each time the component becomes active, followed by `{js} unmount()` whenever the component root element it's removed or replaced in the DOM.
+Initially, when a component instance is created and added to the DOM, the `connect()` hook is executed before `onmount()`, ensuring setup logic runs once.
+However, on subsequent visits to a component with an existing instance, the connect hook will not trigger; instead, `onmount()` executes each time the component becomes active, followed by `unmount()` whenever the component root element it's removed or replaced in the DOM.

 {% include 'include/hooks-table' %}